 Terminologies of Machine Learning

-A model is a specific representation learned from data by applying some machine learning algorithm.
-A model is also called hypothesis.
+- Model A model is a specific representation learned from data by applying some machine learning algorithm.
+A model is also called a hypothesis.

-The idea is to give a set of inputs(features) and it’s expected outputs(labels), so after training, we will have a model (hypothesis) that will then map new data to one of the categories trained on.
+- Training The idea is to give a set of inputs(features) and its expected outputs(labels), so after training, we will have a model (hypothesis) that will then map new data to one of the categories trained on.

-Once our model is ready, it can be fed a set of inputs to which it will provide a predicted output(label).
+- Prediction Once our model is ready, it can be fed a set of inputs to which it will provide a predicted output(label).
+But make sure if the machine performs well on unseen data, then only we can say the machine performs well.

 The figure shown below clears the above concepts: